fbef0102/Game-Private_Plugin/Plugin_插件/Witch_女巫/l4d_witch_cry/readme.md

 		// If 1, Call the horde if witch killed the survivor. l4d_witch_cry_kill_enable "1"

+		// Chance to call the horde if witch killed the survivor.
+[1~100]% l4d_witch_cry_kill_chance "50"

-		// Time delay to call the horde after player killed the witch.
+		// Time delay to call the horde after witch killed the survivor.
 (0=Instantly call horde) l4d_witch_cry_kill_time "2.0"

-		// How many hordes to call if player killed the witch l4d_witch_cry_kill_mob "1"
+		// How many hordes to call if witch killed the survivor l4d_witch_cry_kill_mob "1"
 		```
 </details>